thapovan-inc/orion-proto/doc/MESSAGES.md

 A span is uniquely identified by a combination of its `Trace` context and a `span_id` (UUID v4).
 Optionally, where available the `parent_span_id` can be mentioned to denote that the current span is a child of another span within the same trace context.

 Each span message is timestamped by the producer (the entity which emits the span message) and the `timestamp` is denoted an unsigned 64-bit integer representing the UTC time in microsecond.
 In platforms where microsecond precision is not available or not plausible due to performance constraints the microsecond part of the integer (last 3 digits) can be set to zero.
-This sets the minimum acceptable precision to be milliseconds.
+This sets the minimum acceptable precision to be milliseconds. `timestamp` must always be for **UTC**.

 The `event` field can store either a `StartEvent`, an `EndEvent` or a `LogEvent`.
 The structure of these event messages are explained in the following sections.